 Wole Soyinka is not only a genius but also indeed an enigma even to the most discerning of minds.
 What is certain is that he has chosen in the course his entire career to be “the man on the moment”.
 Sometimes such quests for championing ‘moments’ entails considerable inconsistency and reversal in what one believes in or affirms.
-Let us start with the Wole Soyinka Annual Lecture (WSAL) series instituted to honour the life, times and works of the man.
+Let us start with the Wole Soyinka Annual Lecture (WSAL) series.
+It was instituted to honour the life, times and works of the man.

 The WSAL have by way of excessive entreaty invited Emeka Odumegwu Ojukwu to be the guest speaker for the event but for some reason he declined.
-Ojukwu was a military man and had his share of the blame, even if it is derisory, for the occurrence of the “Biafran Holocaust” and its lingering aftermath.
+Ojukwu was a military man and had his share of the blame.
+Even if it is lesser, for the occurrence of the “Biafran Holocaust” and its lingering aftermath.
 Ojukwu was a military man.
-Col Abubakar Umar was also a recipient of entreaty to be a guest speaker at the WSAL, but he too declined.
+Col Abubakar Umar was also a recipient of entreaty to be a guest speaker at the WSAL Umar also declined.
 Umar too was a military man.

 In response to General Olusegun Obasanjo recently published controversial and questionable memoirs, “Olusegun Obasanjo: My Watch“, Soyinka demonstrates that he has not forgiven ‘Uncle Sege’.
-However, in this case, it is more a case of poor integrity and unbecoming behaviour of Obasanjo that is source unforgiven-ness than his military rule.
+However, in this case, it is more a case of poor integrity and unbecoming behaviour of Obasanjo.
+That is source unforgiven-ness than his military rule.
 Military rule and style is probably more the considerable problem with Obasanjo than sheer dishonesty, deep down.

 (Originally published on January 6, 2015)